-The results from the Salmonella surveillance programmes in 2018 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
-The estimated prevalence is below 0.5% in the examined populations for all years the surveillance programmes have run.
+The results from the Salmonella surveillance programmes in 2019 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The estimated prevalence has been below 0.5% in the examined populations for all years the surveillance programmes have run.